 “Ami uses her needle and thread as a drawing tool.
 This series focuses on the protestors themselves and tells the story of the events through hand-sewn illustrations sourced from newspapers.
 Ami finds peoples expressions and features very interesting and tries to capture their emotions in her work.

 “Ami uses the aid of laser cutting technology as well as hand drilling techniques in conjunction with updating traditional methods of hand-sewn embroidery that stretch the boundaries of her materials.
 Occasional loose threads and areas left empty connect the viewer to the making process and remind us that the news is forever changing, she enjoys the journey from start to finish, Her work requires a huge amount of dedication, not only because of the intricacy of the medium, but also due to the physical nature of working on a wooden and metal surface.”

 I get quite excited by Ami’s work.
 She uses embroidery as a form of political expression, just like the good old days, and explores messages that are all too relevant to our current situation.
 As peoples anger at oppression continues to blossom, these messages that Ami embroiders could appear virtually everywhere these days.

 We’ve seen that embroidery can be used to soften harsh images, but Ami chooses to increase the tension by stitching through hard surfaces, using a handy Dremel tool as her weapon of choice.
 It’s an ambitious series of pieces and I look forward to seeing this concept develop.
-Say hello to Ami at her blog.

 The Cutting (& Stitching) Edge is brought to you in association with PUSH: Stitchery, the contemporary embroidered art book curated by Jamie Chalmers.
 Featuring 30 textile-based artists from around the world, it’s a must have for needlework fans.